wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    Files from GitHub load the folder with files containing default values.
    If the file is there already, don't overlay the file.

-7. <strong>git-basics.sh</strong>, the shell script, is copied into that "git-utilities" folder so you have the option of editing the files and re-running locally on your laptop.
+7. <strong>git-basics.sh</strong>, the shell script described above is copied into that "git-utilities" folder so you have the option of editing the files and re-running locally on your laptop.

 8. To halt processing for customizations, press <strong>control+C</strong> on the Mac or Press any key to continue default processing.

    This is so you can <a href="#EditRun">edit the files downloaded so you can run rerun locally (as described below)</a>.

-   If you do edit the file locally, comment out the read command line and its fancy_echo command by adding a # in front of them.
+   If you do edit the file locally, comment out the read command line and its echo command by adding a # in front of them.

    <a name="#EditRun"></a>